Martinism: The Élus Coëns

-In the highest of the three degrees of the Order of the Elus-Cohen, known as the Shrine, itself consisting of three degrees of which the highest was the Master Reau-Crois, evocation of entities belonging to the Divine Plane was carried out.
-This makes clear that the Elus-Cohen were not merely a mystical but a magical order.
+In the highest of the three degrees of the Order of the Élus Coën, known as the Shrine, itself consisting of three degrees of which the highest was the Master Reau-Crois, evocation of entities belonging to the Divine Plane was carried out.
+This makes clear that the Élus Coëns were not merely a mystical but a magical order.
 The chief evocation was that of the 'Mender', Jehoshua, and the basic methods were those of the Key of Solomon, including the use of circles, names of angels, planetary hours and symbols.
 The magical operations of the lower degrees were intended to establish contact between the operator and the Invisible World.
 Lofty and beautiful prayers recalled the goal which the Order tried to attain.
 There were also exorcisms intended to strangle demonic influence in the universe and thwart its powers over men, and to combat black magic.